hamidb80/bracketians/readme.md

 # Bracketians!
 it's a programming like lisp, that you can use it for documentation or a replacement for latex software.

+it's completely modular and extensible.

-file format: `.bm` Bracketian Markdown
+file format: `.bm` Bracketian Markdown.

+**CURRENT STATE**: development

+feel free to tweak it for your own use case.

 ## Basics: